About Us | Privacy | Site Map

 Montelukast is a leukotriene (loo-koe-TRY-een) inhibitor.
 Leukotrienes are chemicals your body releases when you breathe in an allergen (such as pollen).
 These chemicals cause swelling in your lungs and tightening of the muscles around your airways, which can result in asthma symptoms.

-If you already take this medication to prevent asthma or allergy symptoms, do not use it for exercise-induced bronchoconstriction.
+If you already take montelukast to prevent asthma or allergy symptoms, do not use an extra dose to treat exercise-induced bronchoconstriction.

-Montelukast may also be used for other purposes not listed in this medication guide.
+Montelukast may also be used for purposes not listed in this medication guide.

 What are the possible side effects of montelukast (Singulair)?